sushil2601/javaScript_practise/REACT.md

 Q. Explain the concept of "forwarding refs" in React.
 Ans:-
-    "Forwarding refs" in React allows a parent component to pass a ref to its child component.
+    ."Forwarding refs" in React allows a parent component to pass a ref to its child component.
 This way, the parent can access and control the child's DOM element or component.

-It's like giving a special power to the parent component to interact with its child component's internals.
+    .It's like giving a special power to the parent component to interact with its child component's internals.

 Q. How do you clean up or release the resources associated with a ref in React?
 Ans:-